 Wild Rice Medley

-- 1 cup rice, dry (I used half black wild rice and half long grain brown rice)
+- 1 cup wild rice, dry (I used half black wild rice and half long grain brown rice)

-- 1 small red bell pepper, diced
+- 1 medium/large red bell pepper, diced

 - 2 cloves garlic, minced